jamlen/sitemark/readme.md

 ## Websites based upon code-blog

 Take the simplified principles of [code-blog](https://github.com/martinrue/codeblog) and build a simple website CMS from it.
 (CMS in very loose terms!)
 This gives a simple, conventionalised structure and editors only need to learn how to edit markdown.
-Especially if they use a tool which can publish direct to github, like the excellent [stackedit](https://stackedit.io).
+Their workflow can be even more simplified if they use a tool which can publish direct to GitHub, like the excellent [stackedit](https://stackedit.io), as they do not have learn git.
+Add to this a CI environment like [CodeShip](https://www.codeship.io/) and automated deployments to some Application Hosting like [Heroku](https://www.heroku.com/), then you 'publish' an article via StackEdit and within a few minutes it is available on the site.

 ## How
 Simply create `your-blog-post.md` files in the `/content` directory and you're done.
 GitHub flavoured markdown is supported and code blocks are automatically highlighted.